-News emerged yesterday lunchtime of a shocking case where a poem became lodged in the head of a luckless girl at a café in Thornton’s Arcade.
-Bystanders attempted to move her, but in the assessment of the first responder, the line breaks weren’t essential to the structure, so the on-site surgeon was called for, and arrived within the hour.
+News emerged yesterday lunchtime that a poem had become lodged in the head of a luckless girl at a café in Thornton’s Arcade.
+Bystanders attempted without success to move her, but in the assessment of the first responder, the line breaks weren’t integral to the structure, so the on-site surgeon was called for, arriving within the hour.

-The golden thread had become entangled around the young poet’s pineal gland, leaving her in a very precarious position.
-After dealing with this, the surgeon then had an arduous eight hour task in disentangling the entire sea from the unfortunate poet’s frontal cortex.
+The golden thread had become entangled with the young reader’s pineal gland, leaving her in a precarious position.
+After dealing with that, the surgeon then had an arduous eight hour task in disentangling the entire sea from her frontal cortex.

-We caught the surgeon on her way out of the theatre: “I am glad for my intensive specialist training in the matter, without which I am sure I wouldn’t have noticed that the protective tissue around the brain was being used as a metaphor for sleep”
+We caught the surgeon on her way out of the theatre, and she had this to say: “I am glad for my intensive specialist training in allusion, without which I am sure I wouldn’t have noticed that the protective membrane around the brain was being used as a metaphor for sleep”

 In an attempt to understand the case more, I wrote this poem, which I am now trapped inside.
 Please send help